sujala/test-idm/tests/scripts/README.md

 * `environments.json` specifies the region, environment, endpoints and list of servers to compare against.

-### The following environment variables should be provided to the script:
+### The following environment variables should be provided to the script

 * `DEVOPS_USER` - user id that is able to retrieve properties.
 * `DEVOPS_PASSWORD` - user id that is able to retrieve properties.